 You don't have to go full OER

 OER are great!
 So are library resources and traditional textbooks and materials!
 You can use them in combination, though you probably can't adapt paid resources.
 Check out this sample of library resources with potential for your classes.
 Looking for something?
 Contact your librarian!

 Creative Commons (CC)

 Creative Commons (CC) is a non-profit organization dedicated to expanding access to creative works.
-Creative Commons makes their licenses freely available to the public.
-These licenses allow creators to clearly communicate which rights they wish to retain and which rights they waive for the benefit of others.
+CC licenses allow creators to clearly communicate rights relating to the use and reuse of their work.
+Most, but not all, CC licenses are suitable for OER.

 Creative Commons is a great resource for creators and users of content.
 All Creative Commons licenses require users to attribute works to their author.
 Learn more about attribution under Creative Commons licenses here.